grzyslaw/telegram-craps-bot/README.md

 - Sole developer for both **smart contracts** and **Telegram bot backend**.
 - Wrote the entire **Craps game logic** from scratch in Solidity.
-- Implemented wallet encryption, Telegram integration, analytics, and CI/CD.
+- Implemented wallet encryption, Telegram integration, analytics, and co-worked on CI/CD.
-- Minimal coworker support for minor auxiliary tasks.

----

-## 📌 Why It Matters

-This project demonstrates:
-- **Smart contract game logic** for complex probabilistic games.
-- **Full Telegram bot integration** with blockchain backend.
-- **Player security best practices** in a gaming context.
-- **Operational maturity**: CI/CD, telemetry, and data-driven insights.
-- **End-to-end engineering**: contracts, backend, analytics, deployment.

 ---